sliaghat/bootable-tic-tac-toe/README.md

 # bootable tic-tac-toe

-This repository contains a **bootable** version of the classic Tic‑Tac‑Toe game, implemented entirely in x86 assembly (NASM).
+This repository contains a **bootable** version of the traditional tic-tac-toe game, fully implemented in x86 assembly (NASM).
 The game runs directly on bare metal, without the need for an operating system.
-The game features an **unbeatable AI** implemented via the minimax algorithm, which means that the computer will never lose (it will either win or draw).
+This game also features an **unbeatable AI** that uses the minimax algorithm, which means that the computer will never lose (it will either win or draw).

 ## Features